CDLUC3/mrt-admin-sinatra/README.md

 ## Design Ideas

 ### Assumptions
+- Application should be fully-testable with a desktop run of sinatra
+  - AWS credentials will grant access to resources
+  - some core components will be used for a UC3 admin tool
+    - code could be cloned or packaged as a library for re-use
 - Collection Admin
   - eliminate SLA
   - eliminate admin objects
   - object/collection creation via inventory endpoints
 - Clean sinatra routing
   - should each of the following be a separate module?
   - place generic classes into a library/gem?
   - import library/modules into the UC3 admin tool
   - place as much config as possible into yaml
     - SQL
     - tag queries
     - ssm queries

 ### Widget Types
 - text